Leaderx777/Leaderx777/README.md

 - 👋 Hi, I’m @Leaderx777
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development and Machine learning\AI Engineer
-- 🌱 I’m currently learning bootstrap
+- 🌱 I’m currently learning Javascript and Data and Programming Foundations for AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Any project I can add value too
-- 📫 How to reach me ...
+- 📫 How to reach me dleadley@yahoo.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am facinated by Generative AI

 <!---
 Leaderx777/Leaderx777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.